wordpressPHP/onwebchat/readme.txt

 Yes, just check the "hide chat widget.." in your admin page.

-== Usage ==

-After enabling the plug in, login to onWebChat admin webpage.
-Go to the Settings webpage to customize the chat widget and integrate its look and feel to match your site.
-You are ready now to chat with your visitors.

 == Screenshots ==

 1. Chat widget on wordpress site